Norwegian Intelligence Service

-The Norwegian Intelligence Service (NIS) or Etterretningstjenesten (E-tjenesten) is a Norwegian military intelligence agency under the Chief of Defence and the Ministry of Defence.
+The Norwegian Intelligence Service (NIS) or Etterretningstjenesten (lit.
+'The Intelligence Service'; E-tjenesten) is a Norwegian military intelligence agency under the Chief of Defence and the Ministry of Defence.

 History

 Olav Njølstad says that the "stay-behind cooperation with the US and Great Britain represented a milestone in the Norwegian intelligence services' history".
 Furthermore, through the stay-behind arrangement, the CIA finally conquered their mistrust of the Norwegian intelligence services.
 An important turning point" was the October–November 1949 secret visit to Norway by Frank Wisner and Richard Helms.
 The purpose of the visit was to discuss stay-behind with those with the top responsibility on the Norway's side.
 In 1995, the Ministry of Defence confirmed that the intelligence service had operated a stay-behind service in cooperation with the CIA and MI6 since the end of World War II.

-The two ravens on the coat of arms represent Huginn and Muninn ("Thought" and "Mind", the two ravens that bring information to the Norse god Odin.
+The two ravens on the coat of arms represent Huginn and Muninn ("Thought" and "Mind"), the two ravens that bring information to the Norse god Odin.
 The red flower is thought to be either an Olaf's Rose or a sub rosa reference, perhaps both.
 The Olaf rose is a national symbol of Norway and sub rosa is a Latin term referring to confidentiality and secrecy.